dnp3/opendnp3-guide/source/opendnp3-intro/index.rst

 Opendnp3 is very different from proprietary implementations.
 The biggest difference is the user has free access to the entire source code for the library and the associated tools like test-sets.
 You are free to experiment, change the code, etc, and can be as involved as you care to be in the future of the code-base.
 You have access to a community of experts whose collective experience and advice you can tap.

-**Getting Help**

-There is a very active `mailing list <http://groups.google.com/group/automatak-dnp3>`_ that you can join, post questions, ann monitor for updates.
-Help here is provided pro-bono by the community.

-If you need dedicated commercial support, custom integration services, or compliance/security testing contact `Automatak <http://www.automatak.com>`_.

 **Intro Topics**

 .. toctree::